cn-uofbasel/p2p-basel/index.markdown

 Starting at 13h CET, Sami will remotely present *Atacama: retrocomputing-proof distributed twitter-like* from a hacker space/lounge in Finland.
 The featured presentation will last 20 min. + 10 min. for questions.
 Notwithstanding technical or logistical issues, we will try keeping the connection open afterwards for remote interaction.

 The rest of the afternoon is open to participant-driven sessions.

+### -> Official Welcome (Saturday January 28th 9am-9:15am)

+Almost all registered participants will be there on Saturday morning, so we will make the official welcome presentation at that time.

 ### -> Invited Talks (Saturday January 28th and Sunday January 29th Mornings)